eatmynerds/rich-logger/README.md

 ## async
  - ensures each log is handled atomically and efficiently by passing the message to a background thread.
 Do not use when immediate output is required.

+## json
+ - allows json to be logged in a pretty printed format